lkloh/lkloh.github.io/_posts/2017-07-29-be-our-roommate.markdown

 as the route to SoMa is mostly flat, and there is space for bike storage in the garage of the building.

-If you are interested, [email me](lkloh2410@gmail.com) with a bit about yourself, a link to your Facebook/LinkedIn profile, and we can talk!
+If you are interested, email me at <lkloh2410@gmail.com> with a bit about yourself, a link to your Facebook/LinkedIn profile, and we can talk!